Building the Perfect Fireplace: Fireplace Options for Your Custom HomeApril 26, 2018

 This is the typical fireplace that most people think of, made with an exterior of brick or metal.
-These require a full chimney to be built into the house, but provide you with the ability to have the nostalgia of burning logs heat your home.
+These require a full chimney to be built into the house, but provide you with the ability to have the nostalgia of burning logs heat your home and to play with creative ideas for firewood storage.
 It’s important to consider local regulations when choosing this option and to note that wood fireplaces require regular cleaning to prevent unwanted fires.

 Pros of a Wood Fireplace